Meet Our Staff

 Tina is an honors graduate of the University of Wisconsin-Madison with a BA from the School of Journalism.
 She brings communications experience from two Twin Cities non profit organizations as well as the University of Minnesota.

 An Edina resident since 2000, Tina has served on the board of the Westwood Women's golf league at Braemar and has volunteered extensively in the Edina School District.
 Tina was a six-term board member of the Edina Parent Communications Network (PCN) and has volunteered at Countryside Elementary, Valley View, and Edina High School.
-Tina has two children in the school district and is looking forward to doing her part to promote and strengthen the Edina Community Foundation.
+Tina has two children, one a recent graduate of EHS.

 Patty Dronen, Connecting with Kids, Edina Challenge

-Patty has lived in Edina for 20 years with her husband Dave, son (and EHS graduate) and daughter (EHS senior).
+Patty has lived in Edina for 20 years with her husband Dave, son (Junior at the University of North Dakota) and daughter (Freshman at the University of Minnesota).
 Soon after moving to Edina, she became the administrator of the Edina Baseball Association which segued into a similar position with the Edina Basketball Association, where she spent 16 years.
 Patty also does administrative work for the Edina Athletic Booster Club and the high school baseball team.

-Patty was active in PTO leadership when her kids were at Countryside Elementary and currently helps with the EHS concert choir and was on the planning committee for the 2016 and 2018 EHS senior parties.
+Patty was active in PTO leadership when her kids were at Countryside Elementary and was on the planning committee for the 2016 and 2018 EHS senior parties.